thunderbird89/esf/stories/story-adrenaline.md

 > "For what purpose could such an extreme response have evolved?
 Surely the dangers of your world could not warrant such a—"

-Carter laughed sharply, cutting him off.
+Carter's laugh was sharp, cutting him off.

-> "Oh, buddy."
+> "Doc, you have no idea."

-He winced as the laugh sent a sharp pain through his ribs.
+He winced as the motion sent pain through his ribs, but his grin turned predatory.

-Then he grinned wider.

-> "Earth is not a nice place."
+> "Earth didn't make us this way for fun.
+Our planet's been trying to kill us since day one."

 ### Anecdotes of Strength